210927-Reston-UiPath/Gallaway_A-P1/README.md

         will update once 'add order' has been updated

 # 10/22/2021
-    added database for 'add client' and 'import client' all clients are now in DB table clients
+    created SQL table for 'add client' and 'import client' all clients are now in DB table clients

 # 10/23/2021